Mitch Haniger Player Props: Giants vs. Brewers

 Brewers Pitching Rankings

-- The Brewers pitching staff is 26th in the league with a collective 7.9 strikeouts per nine innings.
+- The pitching staff for the Brewers has a collective eight K/9, the fifth-worst in the league.

-- The Brewers have the 13th-ranked team ERA among all league pitching staffs (4.01).
+- The Brewers' 4.03 team ERA ranks 12th among all MLB pitching staffs.

-- The Brewers rank 25th in baseball in home runs allowed (66 total, 1.3 per game).
+- Brewers pitchers combine to allow 67 total home runs at a clip of 1.3 per game (to rank 25th in baseball).

 © 2023 Data Skrive.
 All rights reserved.